// Function to create a formatted banner

 Code in Details

-1. Initialization:
+Initialization:

-• let mut count = 0: A mutable integer variable count is initialized to 0.
+let mut count = 0: A mutable integer variablecountis initialized to 0.

-2. Infinite Loop:
+Infinite Loop:

-• loop: An infinite loop is started.
+loop: An infinite loop is started.
 This loop will continue running until it is explicitly terminated.

-3. Increment and Print:
+Increment and Print:

-• count += 1: The count variable is incremented by 1 in each iteration.
+count += 1: Thecountvariable is incremented by 1 in each iteration.println!("Count: {}", count): The current value ofcountis printed to the console.

-4. Condition Check and break:
+Condition Check and

-• if count >= 5: Inside the loop, we check if the count variable is greater than of equal to 5.
+break:if count >= 5: Inside the loop, we check if thecountvariable is greater than of equal to 5.break: If the condition is met, thebreakstatement is used to exit the loop immediately.

-5. Post-loop Message:
+Post-loop Message:

-• println!("Loop has ended."): After exiting the loop, a message indicating the end of the loop is printed to the console.
+println!("Loop has ended."): After exiting the loop, a message indicating the end of the loop is printed to the console.

 Using break with while